microsoft/sarif-sdk/docs/Producing effective SARIF.md

 'contextRegion' provides users with a broader view of the result location.
 Typically, it consists of a range starting a few lines before 'region' and ending a few lines after.
 Again, if a SARIF viewer has access to the artifact, it can display it, and highlight the context region (perhaps in a lighter shade than the region itself).
 This isn't terribly useful since the user can already see the whole file, with the 'region' already highlighted.
 But if 'contextRegion' has a 'snippet' property, then even a viewer without access to the artifact can display a few lines of code surrounding the actual result, which is helpful to users.

 If the validator reports that 'contextRegion' is not a proper superset of 'region', then it's possible that the tool reversed 'region' and 'contextRegion'.
-If 'region' and 'contextRegion' are identical, the tool should simply omit 'contextRegion'
+If 'region' and 'contextRegion' are identical, the tool should simply omit 'contextRegion'.

 #### Messages